gauge-sh/tach/README.md

 [Docs](https://never-over.github.io/modguard/)

 ### What is modguard?
-Modguard allows you to enforce boundaries and dependencies between your Python modules.
-Each module can also define it's public interface.
+Modguard allows you to define boundaries and control dependencies between your Python modules.
+Each module can also define its public interface.

 This enforces an architecture of decoupled modules, and avoids modules becoming tightly intertwined.
 If a module tries to import from another module that is not listed as a dependency, modguard will throw an exception.